oorbeng/oorbeng.github.io/src/content/blog/i'm-starting-with-math-and-more-python.md

 I'll also be revisiting some Python topics and learning new ones alongside my math studies.
 I've come to know that project-based learning is the most effective way to truly learn a language and its tools, so that is what I'll be doing - working on projects.

 I will continue to document my progress in future posts.
-If you happen to have any advice or resource(s) that you believe would be helpful, please feel free to share with me.

 <br>
 <br>